jackctra/plex_for_music/README.md

 - PlexExportRecentRatings: The script copies the user ratings of individual tracks in plex to the tags of mp3 and flac files, uses a time based approach

+- PlexReleaseTyper: Changes the releasetag of music files and refreshes the album to help grouping the albums (live albums, compilations, singles and EPs).

 - TrxGenres: The script displays the genres of the tracks in a given album, thus offering the album view which is still missing in plex.

 # 2. Playlists